 The Sole Candidate

-President Paul Kagame, who turns sixty on 23 October, will be re-elected for a third seven-year term on 4 August by more than ninety-five percent of six-million-plus Rwandan registered voters.
-On Friday, 14 July, he began a historic campaign.
+President Paul Kagame, who turns sixty on the twenty-third of October this year, will be re-elected for a third seven-year term on the fourth of August by more than ninety-five percent of six-million-plus Rwandan registered voters.
+On Friday, the forteenth of July, he began a historic campaign.

 When former internal security minister and leader of the Parti Démocratique Idéal (PDI), Sheikh Musa Fazil Harerimana, made public his party’s (if not his own) views of amending the Constitution to allow President Kagame to run for a third term, he put forward a big challenge for Rwandans to think about the future of the nation’s presidency.
 It was in October 2010 — just a few weeks after the president had been sworn in — and the challenge was not taken until three years later, which was well-nigh too late.
 But this idea of amending the supreme law of the Republic put Rwandan citizens and politicians, especially the leading party, the Rwanda Patriotic Front (RPF), and President Kagame himself, to test.
 A test which we all failed.
 In the eyes of “democracy” activists, twenty-seventeen presented a chance for the leadership to pave way for peaceful transfer of power; which we have missed now.